mikewest/fallow/data/articles/2006/10/starting-out-with-the-svk-version-control-system.markdown

 ArticleID:  40
 Published:  1161515100
 Modified:   1161515201
-Title:      Starting out with the SVK Version Control System
+Title:      "Starting out with the SVK Version Control System"
-Slug:       starting-out-with-the-svk-version-control-system
+Slug:       "starting-out-with-the-svk-version-control-system"
-OneLine:    SVK is a version control system that sits on top of a Subsverion, CVS, Perforce, etc. repository, and provides the promise of a common interface.
-Here's how to install it on OS X.
+OneLine:    "SVK is a version control system that sits on top of a Subsverion, CVS, Perforce, etc. repository, and provides the promise of a common interface.
+Here's how to install it on OS X."
 Tags:
     - HOWTO
     - Subversion